Pacific Crest Trail Association

 Major Responsibilities of Board Members:

-• Select, evaluate, and support the Executive Director & CEO
+• Support and evaluate the CEO

 • Approve and provide oversight to institutional policies, including human resources, financial, advocacy, etc.